ericwilk/playground/youaredoingitwrong/youaredoingitwrong.md

 Case in point:

 I bought a Banana Pi and a little clear case to put it in.
 The case was rather cheap plastic so it fell apart, and me (being a bit of a hack) just superglued it back together.
-I later obtained a 5" LCD panel, and not knowing how fragile the FPC socket was I tried opening it with a precision screwdriver and it broke.
+I later obtained a 5" LCD panel, and not knowing how fragile the FPC socket was I tried opening it with a precision screwdriver through the slot in the case I could no longer take apart, and it broke.

 Well, "okay," I thought.
 "I can just wedge some tape or something in there to hold the ribbon cable in place."
 This "sort-of" worked, but ended up with a flickering panel since it would move around.
 So of course, I decide to use super glue.
 This acually worked GREAT until I wanted to remove the ribbon cable.
 NOT a good idea...